Computing Embeddings and Isomorphisms of Finite Semigroups: Software Implementations

+The \SubSemi~package \cite{subsemi} contains the implementations of the above algorithms.
+Despite being inefficient for large semigroups due to the multiplication table representation, they proved to be immensely useful in practical computations.
+The original goal was to extended results of transformation semigroup enumeration \cite{T3enum1970,T3enum1991}. \SubSemi~enumerated all 4-state finite computations up to isomorphism \cite{T4enum}.
+Moreover, the enumeration was extended for more general diagram semigroups \cite{diagsgps}.
+Deciding isomorphism was also needed for enumerating independent generating sets of symmetric groups \cite{SnIS}.
+These applications required to develop the isomorphism and embedding construction algorithms described in this paper.

+For the isomorphism calculation, we can compare our method to two other methods in the \Semigroups~package~\cite{Semigroups}.
+The older method uses the \texttt{SmallestMultiplicationTable} function depending on the \texttt{SmallestImageSet} function in \GAP~\cite{GAP4} and the \grape~package \cite{GRAPEpaper}.
+This function calculates the smallest multiplication table in lexicographic ordering for the semigroup (by calculating a group action orbit of the symmetric group), which can be used for isomorphism testing.
+Its complexity depends on the size of the semigroup since we have to act on the table by the corresponding symmetric group, while our method does not require group actions and it uses more information about the semigroup structure, thus it is more scalable.
+In practice, roughly speaking, with \SubSemi~we can calculate embeddings and isomorphisms as long as the fully enumerated semigroup fits into the memory of a single computer (e.g.~embeddings into $\FullTrans_8$ with $8^8=16777216$ elements).

+The newer method uses graph isomorphism solvers directly for computing isomorphism: the multiplication tables are turned into vertex coloured (non-directed) graphs, and then checked whether they are isomorphic using \textsc{bliss}\cite{bliss} or \textsc{nauty}\cite{nauty} (depending on which is enabled in the \textsc{Digraphs} package \cite{Digraphs}).
+The graph constructed has many more nodes than the semigroup has elements (they are used to indicate the direction of the edges, and the element that we are multiplying by).

+For computational experiments, where the results are not given by mathematical proofs, \emph{verification} by \emph{recomputation} is important.
+We routinely reproduced results by other implementations, and developed a `redundant' package for the algorithms presented here.

-Backtrack search methods can systematically produce all solutions.
-In case of isomorphism, the set of solutions corresponds to the automorphism group of the semigroup.
-For verification purposes, we recomputed the results of \cite{ComputingAutGrpOfSgps2010} (not shown here), using our method on small semigroups \cite{smallsemi} .
-We also used this technique for finding isomorphism classes and determining the automorphism groups of all transformation semigroups of degree 4 \cite{T4enum}, see Table \ref{tab:autnorm}.
+We recomputed the results of \cite{ComputingAutGrpOfSgps2010}, using our method on small semigroups \cite{smallsemi}.
+We also used this technique for finding isomorphism classes and determining the automorphism groups of all transformation semigroups of degree 4 \cite{T4enum}.